What is the Genetic Medicines Test Service and how does it work?

 Our testing is based on CPIC (Clinical Pharmacogenetics Implementation Consortium) evidence.
 The medications we offer testing on through the service have a PharmGKB Clinical Annotation Level of evidence of 1A, 1B, 2A and 2B and a CPIC level status of ‘final’.

-CPIC level A and level B gene/drug pairs have sufficient evidence for at least one prescribing action to be recommended and only those gene/drug pairs that have been the subject of sufficient in-depth review of evidence are given the CPIC assignment level of ‘final’.
+CPIC level A and level B gene/drug pairs have sufficient evidence for at least one prescribing action to be recommended, and only those gene/drug pairs that have been the subject of sufficient in-depth review of evidence are given the CPIC assignment level of ‘final’.

-For UK users, our German laboratory complies with the fundamental guidelines set out in the quality assurance for clinical laboratory testing by the German Medical Association (Bundesarztekammer).
 Furthermore, the requirements of DIN EN ISO 15189:2014 are all met and are established in an integrated quality management system based on the certification according to DIN EN ISO 9001:2015 and the requirements of the Rili-BAK (2019).
-In addition, all consumables used for sample collection are procured in the UK and certified with conformance standards bodies.

 For US users, our American laboratory is CLIA-certified and registered with the Pennsylvania Department of Health.

-Do I need to pay for the service?
+Do I need to pay for this service?

 Yes, this is currently a private service.
 However, in the UK, this may change and may be funded by the NHS, in the future.
-In the US, it may be possible it is covered by Insurance but depends on your health plan.
+In the US, it may be possible it is covered by insurance, but this depends on your health plan.

 I have been recommended two tests covering CYP2D6 and CYP2C19, do I need both?